hgorledeenn/baby-names-IOC/README.md

 ```

 ## Survey Design
 In addition to my data analysis, I designed a short survey about living with the name Morgan and sent it to people named Morgan who I found in the Columbia University Directory.
 I got 12 responses (an 18% response rate) and the anonimyzed data from the survey is in [anon-survey-data.csv](anon-survey-data.csv).

+*The specific questions I asked in the survey can be found in the [appendix](#appendix).*

 I found that this was an effective way to gather information about several peoples' lived experiences with the name Morgan and allowed me to, relatively quickly (at least as compared to conducting 12 individual interviews) get a range of thoughts from people named Morgan.